The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 • Best for: Small businesses new to value based bidding who are starting out, and need a quick way to signal that some actions matter more than others.

-Level 2: Qualified Lead Values (Deep Funnel Method)
+Level 2: Qualified Lead and Customer Lifetime Value (Deep Funnel Method)

-Here you move beyond proxies and start assigning values based on deal size × close rate.
-For example: A qualified lead might be worth $200 because you know 1 in 5 closes at $1,000.
+Here you move beyond proxies and start assigning values based on deal size × close rate (conversion rate), incorporating the concept of expected value to estimate the long-term revenue a qualified lead can generate.
+For example: A qualified lead might be worth $200 because you know 1 in 5 closes at $1,000, so the expected value per lad is $200.

-• Value milestones: Qualified lead worth $200 (deal size × close rate).
+• Value milestones: Qualified lead worth $200 (conversion rate, reflecting the expected value).

 • Pro: Filters junk leads.